-TrustFactory Client Issuing CAs shall accept authenticated requests for revocation.
-Authorization for revocation shall be accepted if the revocation request is received from either the authorized RA, Subscriber or an affiliated organization named in the Certificate.
-TrustFactory Client Issuing CAs may also at its own discretion revoke Certificates.
+TrustFactory Client Issuing CA shall accept revocation requests submitted via login to the Subscriber Management Portal.
+A revocation request may be accepted from an organization administrator who retains responsibility for the Private Key on behalf of a Subscriber, or an affiliated organization named in the Certificate, or from an authorized RA.
+TrustFactory Client Issuing CA may also at its own discretion revoke Certificates.